sergiocollado/potpourri/notes_on_other_topics/bestiary_of_latex_equations.md

 BISECTOR OF A SEGMENT

-The perpendicular bisector of a segmente difined by two points P1 and P2 is defines by it line equation:
+The perpendicular bisector of a segment, defined by it's two points P1 and P2, is defined by the line equation:

 ```latex
 (x_2-x_1)\cdot x + (y_2-y_1)\cdot y - \frac{[(x_2^2+y_2^2) - (x_1^2+y_1^2)]}{2} = 0.